 When designing a solution to help financial advisors manage their clients’ wealth, understanding their process execution, their current technology, and their addressable pain points are essential to creating a great user experience.
-To learn how Anexinet can help your application quickly get from napkin-back to smartphone screen in a matter of weeks, please check out our Application Scoping and Prototype Kickstart.
+To learn how Anexinet can help your application quickly get from napkin-back to smartphone screen in a matter of weeks, please check out our Financial Services Digital Solution Strategy Kickstart.
 This Kickstart provides a proven, well-defined plan that combines business-need with a comprehensive implementation approach, identifying potential issues early-on to ensure a successful strategy.

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.